What are some benefits of solar?

 - No upfront cost, fees, or payments to participate

-Solar Energy in Saratoga
+Solar Energy Efforts in Saratoga Springs

 - Sustainable Saratoga’s Climate and Energy Committee was instrumental in initiating the Solarize Saratoga program.
 We worked with the City’s Climate Smart Committee, which was the lead agency, serving as a community partner through promoting and supporting the program.
 About 30 installations were completed as part of this initiative, which is no longer active.